 Which drugs are included in IPoC schemes for any given year?

 Drugs eligible for an IPoC scheme will be determined by the ICB after review by IMOC.
-Once a new opportunity is approved for addition to an IPoC programme, updated data scheme will be shared with PCNs, including information on scheme dates and payment terms.
+Once a new opportunity is approved for addition to an IPoC programme, updated data schemes will be shared with PCNs, including information on scheme dates and payment terms.

 How is the length of IPoC scheme calculated?